k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/07b_param_implementation_param_coupling.md

 ### Export the LU Tables into the TDM DB

 The TDM extract task execution exports the LU tables to the TDM DB.
 A dedicated schema is created for each LU.
-A FK is created for each parent/child link between tables.
+An FK is created for each parent/child link between tables.
 The following tables are exported into the TDM DB:

 - FABRIC_TDM_ROOT - the entire table is exported.
 - TDM_BE_IIDS - the entire table is exported.